 Using analytics to test and identify the best text messages help you make your automation tools smarter and more effective.
 Remember, you can still get great results from automation so long as you incorporate the "human touch."

-It's Not Always About Sales
+6. Remember, It's Not Always About Sales

 If you only ever engage your customers over text when you want them to buy something, you may be souring relationships.

-SMS personal messaging requires your marketing team to think outside the box.
+A successful text message campaign requires your marketing team to think outside the box.
 Consider changing your CTAs to an event and contest invite, or by offering free tips that deliver value to your customers.

 Mixing up your sales-driven messages with non-sales-driven texts will increase customer loyalty and brand sentiment.